pmem/pmdk/doc/libpmemobj.3.md

 string only and it has to be followed by at least one line defining a part of the local replica.
 The format of such line is the same as the format of the line defining a part of the PMEMOBJ pool as described above.

+The path of a part can point to a device DAX and in such case the size argument can be set to an "AUTO" string, which means that the size of the device will be automatically resolved at pool creation time.
+When using device DAX there's also one additional restriction, that a pool set can consist only of a single part.

+Device DAX is the device-centric analogue of Filesystem DAX.
+It allows memory ranges to be allocated and mapped without need of an intervening file system.
+For more information please see **ndctl-create-namespace**(1).

 In case of a remote replica, the *REPLICA* keyword has to be followed by an address of a remote host (in the format recognized by the **ssh**(1) remote login client) and a relative path to a remote pool set file (located in the root config directory on the target node - see **librpmem**(3)):